Debasmita2025/Youtube-Clone/README.md

-# It is only a clone of youtube home page to practice HTML and CSS
+# Youtube-Clone is only a replication page of youtube home to practice HTML and CSS